Safety Articles

 top

-Although not specifically required by NFPA 70E, it is recommended that covered employees be provided FRC daily wear with an ATPV (Arc Thermal Performance Value) of at least 8.
+Although not specifically required by NFPA 70E, it is recommended that covered employees be provided arc-rated daily wear with an ATPV (Arc Thermal Performance Value) of at least 8.
 This satisfies the garment requirements for a HRC 2 task.

 top